CodeSizzler/DP100-Handouts/Lab - Register and deploy an ML model.md

 Lab 2: Resources

-You will use the following files from the lab folder:
+You will use the previous lab output files from lab 1 for this demo:

-Name	Description
-Starter_Lab2_Notebook.ipynb	The lab notebook you should use.
-Import this into your Notebook project and open it.
 For help on creating Azure Notebook projects and importing notebooks see: https://docs.microsoft.com/en-us/azure/notebooks/quickstart-migrate-local-jupyter-notebook

 For help on uploading data into Azure Notebook see: https://docs.microsoft.com/en-us/azure/notebooks/work-with-project-data-files

-Prerequisites
+Prerequisites:

 Before you can do this lab, you need to have: